vlad17/vlad17.github.io/_posts/2020-03-07-subset-isomorphism.md

-The focus of this post is to expand on a maybe-useful, vectorizable isomorphism between indices, that comes up all the time: indexing pairs.
+The focus of this post is to expand on a vectorizable isomorphism between indices, that comes up all the time: indexing pairs.
 In particular, it's often the case that we'd want to come up with an _a priori_ indexing scheme into a weighted, complete undirected graph on \\(V\\) vertices and \\(E\\) edges.

 In particular, our edge set is \\(\binom{[V]}{2}=\left\\{(0, 0), (0, 1), \cdots, (V-2, V-1)\right\\}\\), the set of ordered \\(2\\)-tuples.
 Our index set is \\(\left[\binom{V}{2}\right]=\left\\{0, 1, \cdots, \frac{V(V-1)}{2} - 1\right\\}\\) (note we're 0-indexing here).

+This often comes up when needing to sample undirected edges: sure, you can write a sampler which simply re-samples or re-orders vertex pairs that aren't ordered, but that's a bit wonky and takes up extra lines of code.

-Can we come up with an isomorphism between these two sets that vectorizes well?
+Can we come up with an isomorphism between these two sets that vectorizes well (and can ideally be written in one line)?

 A natural question is why not just use a larger index.
 Say we're training a [GGNN](https://arxiv.org/abs/1511.05493), and we want to maintain embeddings for our edges.
 Our examples might be in a format where we have two vertices \\((v_1, v_2)\\) available.
 We'd like to index into an edge array maintaining the corresponding embedding.
 Here, you may very well get away with using an array of size \\(V^2\\).
 That takes about twice as much memory as you need, though.